1500-Shubham/SpringNexus/Readme.md

 - K8s Points to Note-
     - Change the OLLAMA_SERVER_URL to explicitly use port 11434: -> http://ollama-service:11434/api/generate {if not port mentioned then listen to 80 port like http://ollama-service:80}
     - Database connection use host->service name use for DNS resolution
-    - Kubernetes how we can make sure one service runs after another like in docker we use [depends on]
+    - Kubernetes how we can make sure one service runs after another like in docker we use [depends on] -> Here not a fixed way, k8s services are loosely coupled, so can add health-check, retries, Readiness Probes, initContainers(busy box)